lunstb/NHS-Operations/Setting_Up_Local_Database/README.md

 ```
 create schema nhs;
 ```
-To add data to your schema, first exit the mysql terminial and then run the command:
+To add data to your schema, first exit the mysql terminal and then run the command:
 ```
 mysql -uroot -p nhs < [whatever-location]/[whatever-name].sql
 ```